simon-xe-wang/FiboService/README.md

 1. How should we partition sequence evenly to multiple hosts?
 2. What index table would look like?
 4. For each range, need replication for load balancing and failure tolerence.
-5. What will happen if need to rebuild one or all ranges.
-(Impact on index table)
+5. What will happen if need to extend or shrink each range?
 6. Could a range be a hotspot and how to resolve it?
 7. Pre populate cache vs fill on demand?